 Do: Use pillow cases along with covers to protect your pillows.

-Don’t: Never, ever sleep on a pillow without a cover.
+Don’t: Sleep on a pillow without a cover.

 Comforters come in use only in the cold weather so they don’t need to be cleaned as often.

-Do: Dry them out in the sun every week when you use them.
+Do: Put them out in the sun every week when you use them.

-Don’t: Put them in the machine or they’ll rip.
+Don’t: Put them in the machine.
 Always get them dry cleaned.

 Curtains are most prone to household dust and outside pollution.
-If you live in the city, then you will notice how they start looking dull after a few months.
+If you live in the city, you will notice how your curtains start looking dull after a few months.
 That’s grime settling over them.
 Wash them at least 3 times a year to keep them looking new.

 Do: Vacuum them once a month.

-Don’t: Avoid light coloured curtains that need more frequently.
+Don’t: Use light coloured curtains that need more frequent cleaning.